duanjunhyq/sequdas/README.md

 - Automated upload and storage of sequence data to a central storage server.
 - Data validation with MD5 checksums for data integrity assurance
-- [Illumina modules](https://bitbucket.org/invitae/illuminate) are incorpated to parse metrics binaries from Illumina sequencer runs and generate a similar report of Illumina SAV.
+- [Illumina modules](https://bitbucket.org/invitae/illuminate) are incorpated to parse metrics binaries and generate a report similar to Illumina SAV.
 - FASTQC and MultiQC workflows are included to perform QC analysis automatically.
 - A taxonomic report will be generated based on Kraken report
 - Archival information, QC results and taxonomic report can be viewed through a mobile-friendly web interface